Chart Color Schemes

 Yamanto features high concentrations of family households, with a median household size of 2.8 people

-Family households constitute 82.4% of all households, including 38.2% couples with children, 29.1% couples without children, and 14.2% single parent families.
+Family households constitute 82.4% of all households, consisting of 38.2% couples with children, 29.1% couples without children, and 14.2% single parent families.
 Non-family households comprise the remaining 17.6%, with lone person households at 16.3% and group households making up 1.5%.
 The median household size is 2.8 people.

 Frequently Asked Questions - Households